 Swan1 Evershed Walk, 119 Acton Lane

 Street corner pub dating from 1871, which retains a local drinking character despite the addition of a well-regarded gastropub area into part of the original garden – still one of the best pub gardens in West London.
-The ever-present Timothy Taylors Landlord is joined by two guest beers, often from the West Country.
+The ever-present Timothy Taylors Landlord is joined by St Austell Tribute.
 The pub exterior regularly appeared in a 1980s sitcom, and familiar faces from current TV can often now be seen.

 From 'Acton's Pubs and Inns (1989) :